 The restaurant is located along the cobbled street of Camden Passage which is a short walk from Angel tube station.
 Here you’ll find plenty of antique shops and little boutiques to explore.
-From the exterior, the Frederick’s building is very deceiving.
+From the exterior, Frederick’s building is very deceiving.
 It has a very quaint, old fashioned appearance and looks as though it would be quite small and dark inside.
-But you will be in for a massive surprise because the restaurant is actually very large.
-At the front you have a small but plush bar.
+But you will be in for a massive surprise because the restaurant is huge.
+At the front, you have a small plush bar.
 Continue through into a lovely dining area and beyond that is a light and airy garden room.
 This looks out onto an idyllic courtyard and patio with more tables.
 With bare and white painted brick walls dressed with contemporary art by Peter Kalkhof, it’s a spacious and modern interior.

 Fredericks Restaurant Islington Information

 Price: Fixed Menu is £15.50 for two courses and £19 for three.
 Al La Carte starters £7.50-13, mains £20-32 and desserts £7